vmtk/vmtk-old-website/index.md

 ## News

+### Sep 20, 2013: contribution from Down Under

+Thanks for David Ladd from the Auckland Bioengineering Institute for his [contribution](https://github.com/vmtk/vmtk/pull/75), which adds suppport for 20 and 27 node hexahedra to the linearToQuadratic filter and more.

 ### Aug 27, 2013: mailing list migrated to Google Groups

 The vmtk mailing list has migrated to Google Groups.
 Visit [https://groups.google.com/forum/#!forum/vmtk-users](https://groups.google.com/forum/#!forum/vmtk-users) to access past discussions and post new topics.